 Up and over Silver pass and to lake Virginia.
 A short day, but we really like this spot.

-Hiked up and over Seldon pass past Sallie Keys lake and Heart lake.
-The trail past Marie lake and Bear creek had a number of fords and some bad mosquitoes.
-Passed over Bear ridge to the Mono creek bridge where we camped for the night.
+Up and over Seldon pass past Sallie Keys lake, Heart lake.
+The down past Marie lake and down to Bear creek with its many fords and some bad mosquitoes.
+Over Bear ridge to the mono creek bridge where we camped.